Ultrasound

 Are prenatal ultrasounds eligible?

 Yes.
-Prenatal ultrasounds ordered by a physician or midwife qualify as a diagnostic procedure under paragraph 118.2(2)(o).
-Both routine dating scans and medically indicated follow-up ultrasounds during pregnancy are eligible, provided they are prescribed or ordered by a medical practitioner.
+Prenatal ultrasounds ordered by a physician or midwife qualify as a diagnostic procedure under paragraph 118.2(2)(o), whether routine dating scans or medically indicated follow-up ultrasounds.

 Source